 - Fresh beef or lamb daily, always consumed with the fat – preferably 100% grass-fed

 - Oily fish or lard daily, for vitamin.
-For oily fish, Nourishing Our Children recommends Vital Choice’s sardines and mackerel and offers this recipe.
+For oily fish, we recommend Vital Choice’s canned sardines and mackerel via our affiliate program, and love this recipe.
 Nourished Kitchen teaches how to render lard.

 - Lacto-fermented condiments and beverages – such as sauerkraut and beet kvass

 - Bone broths used in soups, stews and sauces